Zion Canyon

 There aren’t many services in the park; however, there is a water fountain and restrooms at the Temple of Sinawava turn-around.

 The town of Springdale, Utah, is small but so vibrant, cute and clean.
 You have to drive through town to get to the park entrance.
+There a multiple places in town where you can rent bikes!

 There are several restaurants and shops all walking distance from the hotel.
 There is also a small market for any grocery items (they also had a ton of energy bar options and some grab-n-go meals too!)